 Drilling, mining and fishing have gone on in the Arctic for decades — the debate about exploring for oil in Alaska’s Arctic National Wildlife Refuge dates back to the late 1970s and surfaced in the 2008 U.S. presidential campaign.
 But large-scale development looked far-fetched until recently.
 Predictions that the melting ice would make the Arctic a geopolitical hotspot, with competition for resources sparking armed conflict, haven’t materialized.
 Governments are cooperating through the Arctic Council, a forum created in 1996.
 Unlike in many other emerging markets, the Arctic countries (except Russia) have developed economies and stable legal systems.
 Still, neighbors dispute their maritime borders, and countries are trying to extend claims all the way to the North Pole.
 For the Arctic’s roughly 4 million people — many of them members of indigenous tribes that have inhabited the region for millennia — the rapid changes pose a challenge to balance the income from drilling and mining against the risks of environmental degradation and disruption to traditional ways of life.

 Environmentalists and others urging a go-slow approach note that early forays into the Arctic, mostly by big oil companies, have been fraught with mishaps and cost overruns.
 Shell spent more than $5 billion on drilling off Alaska that’s now on hold.
-Statoil delayed a decision on whether to move forward with a project because of higher costs, taxes and uncertainty about resource estimates.
-The plunging price of crude has also given oil companies second thoughts.
+Statoil put off drilling in the Barents Sea after the plunge in oil prices.
+The falling price of crude has given other oil companies second thoughts.
 The Norwegian government’s plan to permit drilling closer to the Arctic ice cap has run into environmental opposition.
 Advocacy groups want to protect the Arctic from catastrophes such as the 1989 Exxon Valdez oil spill.
 Such opposition led some miners to pull support for a copper project in Alaska that the U.S. Environmental Protection Agency said would harm salmon habitat.
-Last year Russia arrested Greenpeace activists who protested at an offshore oil platform.
+In 2013, Russia arrested Greenpeace activists who protested at an offshore oil platform.
 Companies are forging ahead anyway, including plans by the largest U.S. oil company, ExxonMobil, to drill an Arctic well this year with Russia’s state-owned giant, Rosneft.
 The project is being interrupted by sanctions over Russia’s conflict with Ukraine.

 The Reference Shelf